XCFDs are complex instruments. They are high-risk investments with a potential to lose money quickly.

 Islamic accountNot available

-Tax-advantaged accountTFSA and RRSP available
+Tax-advantaged accountTFSA and RRSP (registered accounts) available

 Demo account